Franco28/RedmiNote7ToolC-/README.md

 ### Uninstall

-- Click the trash icon on the Tool, this will remvoe all the folders used on C:\
+- Click the trash icon on the Tool, this will remove all the folders used on C:\adb

 ![Tool](https://raw.githubusercontent.com/Franco28/RedmiNote7ToolC-/master/trash.png "Trash")